 - Thank the staff member for his or her time.

-Phone numbers can be found on the member's website, or the Capitol Switchboard (202) 224-3121 can direct your call.
+Phone numbers can be found on the legislator's personal website or simply call the Capitol Switchboard (202) 224-3121 and it will direct your call to the appropriate office.

 Below is a sample call:

 Staffer: Representative Smith’s office, how may I help you?

 YOU: Hi, my name is [NAME] from [CITY] in the [Representative’s district/Senator's state].
 I’m calling about [state the issue; for example, "the need to protect funding for multiple sclerosis research].